 - Must not send your child (or any children in your household) to school.
-If your child develops these symptoms whilst at school, they will be sent home - Inform the school as soon as possible - Get a test for your child (and any of your household who have these symptoms) - Make sure that your child self-isolates straight-away: Stay at home and stay at home easy read - All household contacts should also isolate
+If your child develops these symptoms whilst at school, they will be sent home - · Inform the school as soon as possible - Get a test for your child (and any of your household who have these symptoms) - Make sure that your child self-isolates straight-away: Stay at home, stay at home easy read and NHS self-isolation - All household contacts (including siblings within the household) should also self-isolate.
+(The length of isolation period is dependent on the examples set out below).